Fraud Blocker

 1. Create Annotation in Google Analytics

-2. 301s Redirect Working
+2. Check that 301s Redirect Working

 Now that your new site is live, check that 301s Redirect is working again.
 Check, Check and Check.
 The last thing, you want to happen is that you lose all your SEO link juice and authority by not double-checking on your 301 Redirect.

-3. Adjusting Goals in Google Analytics
+3. Adjusting Events in Google Analytics

 4. Check the Number of New Pages Indexed